instayu/html-5-calander/YUI-3.5.0-History-Rollup.md

 YUI 3.5.0PR1 History Rollup
 ===========================

-The changes included in the PR1 release of YUI 3.5.0 are listed below, per component.
+The changes included in the PR1 and PR2 releases of YUI 3.5.0 are listed below, per component.

 App Framework Change History